kipronokoech/Mask-R-CNN-for-Fruit-Detection/README.md

 	(Ideally, this should be the first script to be executed during evaluation).
 Executing this script creates `truth_masks` folder which contains per-image ground-truth masks for both train, validation and test set.
 	- [Evaluation.py](evaluation/Evaluation.py) contains a class that defines all the metrics used in the project: Confusion matrix, AP, Precision, and Recall.
 	- [MaskReconstruction.py](evaluation/MaskReconstruction.py) - This script contains all functions related to manipulation of model output from contour reconstruction to drawing and writing contours.
+	- [runMain-One.py](evaluation/runMain-One.py) - Running this script calls MaskRCNN_Evaluation class in Evaluation.py.
+Use this script to run detection in one sample image and generate model performance results.
-	- [runMain.py](evaluation/runMain.py) - Running this script calls MaskRCNN_Evaluation class in Evaluation.py.
-The script is mainly used to generate and save the results (important).
+	- [runMain-Loop.py](evaluation/runMain-Loop.py) - Running this script calls MaskRCNN_Evaluation class in Evaluation.py.
+The script is mainly used to run detections, generate and save the results for all the images in train, val and test sets(important).

 - [mrcnn](mrcnn) - this folder contains all the core files needed to train Mask R-CNN.
 The model itself is defined in [model.py](mrcnn/model.py).
 Other files in the folder includes [config.py](mrcnn/config.py) (contains Configuration class for Mask R-CNN - defines configuration parameters like input size, epochs, convolution backbone e.t.c.), [parallel_model.py](mrcnn/parallel_model.py) (to set up parallel processing), [utils.py](mrcnn/utils.py) (contains common utility functions and classes), [visualize.py](mrcnn/visualize.py) (facilitate visualization of model output).
 - [example-output](example-output) - Used for output visualization.
 The content of the folder is used to display the results in this README.md file and nothing else.
 For this reason, the contents of the folder are not consequential in reproducing the results.
 - [requirements.txt](requirements.txt) - contains all the libraries and packages required to run the model.
 Specific versions of libraries are defined to ease reproducibility.